Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 (base) [netID@discovery7 ~]$

 ```
-All of the commands that you just executed locally in your terminal window work the same way when you are logged into discovery.
+All of the commands you just executed locally in your terminal window work the same way when you are logged into discovery.
 It is always useful to orient yourself when you're working on an HPC so that you know where the output of all of the commands you run will end up.
-Lets run our first command to get your location.
+Let's run our first command to get your current directory.

 ```bash
 # Check your location on the cluster
 pwd
 ```

-You should see something like `/dartfs-hpc/rc/home/h/netID` displayed in response to your command.
-Initially when you log on you will always be directed to your home directory (the address or path listed above).
-Your home directory by default will have 50GB of storage space to begin with, if you are running something that requires more storage space it is possible to extend that limit temporarily with the `/scratch/ drive`.
-This is where we have stored all of the files you will be working with today.
-Directories and files hosted on the `/scratch/` drive will only be maintained for 45 days, you will receive a notification from research computing before the data is deleted, but it will be maintained longer than 45 days.
+When you log on you will always be directed to your home directory.
+Your home directory by default has 50GB of storage space.
+Research computing also provides directories where you can temporarily store larger files: `/scratch/`.
+All files for the workshop are located within `/scratch`.
+Note that directories and files hosted on the `/scratch/` drive will only be maintained for 45 days.

+## Start a new directory

-It is a good idea when working on projects on an HPC to stay organized so lets start by making a folder, or directory to store all of the work you do today we will call it `fundamentals_of_bioinformatics`.
-You will notice that I chose a title that has no spaces in it, this is because the space is a special character, special characters need to be *escaped* with the `\` and so `funadmentals_of_bioinformatics` would look like `fundamentals\ of\ bioinformatics` with the escape characters.
-You can see that file names with spaces become unweildy to type out so most programmers will replace spaces with `_`, `.`, or `-` in their filenames to keep everything neat.
+Let's start by making a folder, or directory, to store all of the work you do today.
+We will call it `rnaseq_workshp`.
+Notice I chose a title with no spaces.
+The 'space' is a *special character* in UNIX, and special characters need to be *escaped* with the `\` and so `rnaseq_workshp` would look like `rnaseq\ workshp` with escape characters.

+File names with spaces become unwieldy to type out so most programmers will replace spaces with `_`, `.`, or `-` in their filenames to keep everything neat.

 ```bash
 # navigate to scratch so you can make your own directory there